 IFS EAM CMMS is also intended to make project management easier, with many available metrics to measure asset integrity, and the performance and maintenance status of fleet systems, components and heavy equipment.

-The IFS EAM suite also includes a mobile platform to allow for better field use, so that managers or anyone with access can check reports or evaluate systems from wherever they happen to be.
+The IFS EAM application suite also includes a mobile platform to allow for better field use, so that managers or anyone with access can check reports or evaluate systems from wherever they happen to be.

-Elements of the IFS system, like the Maintenance Repair and Overhaul (MRO) suite, evaluate maintenance lifecycles and warehouse information on warranties, costs to the company, and more.
+Elements of IFS applications, like the Maintenance Repair and Overhaul (MRO) suite, evaluate maintenance lifecycles and warehouse information on warranties, costs to the company, and more.
 These tools can also help with maintenance execution, implement cost tracking, or enhance an invoicing process.
 Other modules focus on workforce management, human resources optimization, document management and business intelligence.

 IFS EAM design contemplates preventive maintenance and how organized systems can help keep enterprise assets in good shape.
 Detailed planning tools help with operational planning and the management of disruption in business processes.
 Using visual analytics and sound dashboard designs, IFS helps companies to understand where they are at with asset management, and how to move forward.